manuz888/L2Move/README.md

 - **Create preset bundles directly**.
 - **Batch conversion**: Process single files or entire directories.
 - **Drag & Drop + Copy & Paste** support.
-- **Supports multi-sample drum racks**: A new `.adg` file and preset bundle will be created for each kit inside.
+- **Supports multi-sample drum racks**: A new `.adg` file and/or preset bundle will be created for each kit inside.

 ## 🚀 Installation